mkvasnicka/accClusters/README.md

 ## How users can get started with the project

-The easiest way to run the project is build a docker container.
+The easiest way to run the project is build a docker image and use it.
 For this, use

 ```{bash}
 make docker